 WHAT do you get?

 - Capsule pod: The hostel had five floors out of which three were dedicated to 86 capsule pods – female dormitory, male dormitory and mixed dormitory.
-Each capsule was made with reinforced plastic and from inside it looked like an airplane’s cockpit.
+Each capsule was made of reinforced plastic and from inside it looked like an airplane’s cockpit.
 Capsules were stacked one on top of each other, which looked a little cramped from outside, but once I was inside, it did not feel small at all.
 I slept like a baby for the three days I was there.
 For privacy, there was a sliding curtain.
-The area was well lit and the capsule had its own charging port, air-conditioning and music system.
+The area was well lit and the capsule had its own charging port, air-conditioning, and music system.
 I was provided with a locker and luggage space in front of my capsule.
 Maintaining silence was a must.

 - Facilities: In a hostel price I got three star hotel facilities – Drinks vending machines, high speed Wi-Fi, locker, smoking area, furnished kitchen with everything one needs for cooking, bathrooms with hot and cold shower, washlet fitted toilets, basic toiletries, dryers, washing machine for laundry, cozy lounge area with comfortable seating, bike and Kimono rentals and assistance in planning city tours